Steal Your Face: Concerts and recording

-After a grueling schedule, caused in part by the cost of the band's unwieldy "Wall of Sound" public address system, the decision was made to stop touring and performing as the Grateful Dead, short of disbanding.
-Averaging over 600 speakers powered by a minimum of 48 600-watt amplifiers, the massive and experimental sound reinforcement system advanced the technology, but presented an array of physical, audio, and technical difficulties.
-It required four semi-trailer trucks to transport, and due to the rigging time, necessitated two leapfrogging road crews with separate scaffolding sets.
-Adding the employees required to operate the band's Grateful Dead Records label (and sublabel Round Records), publishing entity, direct-to-fan mailers, and other business operations, personnel required was several hundred.
+After a grueling schedule, caused in part by the cost of the band's unwieldy "Wall of Sound" public address system, the decision was made to stop touring and performing as the Grateful Dead, but without formally dissolving.

+Their massive and innovative sound reinforcement system for live gigs included over 600 speakers powered by a minimum of 48 600-watt amplifiers.
+The sound system also presented an array of physical, audio, and technical difficulties.
+It required four semi-trailer trucks to transport, and, due to the time required for rigging, necessitated two leapfrogging road crews with separate scaffolding sets.

+As a business entity the Greatful Dead had several hundred employees including road crew, fan club, business accounting and songwriting publishing, and record label management.

 Bassist Phil Lesh recalled the "stresses and strains associated with large-scale touring – together with the devastating loss of [lead singer/organist] Pigpen – were starting to create cracks and crevices in our unanimity of purpose. ...
 Too many gigs, too much money spent, and too many people trying to get backstage all added up to a potentially explosive broth.
 Something had to give – so before it did, we made a decision to take some time off."
 Drummer Bill Kreutzmann stated, "I didn't think the Wall of Sound sounded great, but our interplay at some of those shows was phenomenal.
 At some point, though, that’s not enough.
 By the end of 1974, Jerry was done being that kind of hero.
 He was ready for a change of scene.
 He needed a break from it.
 I honored his decision, and the rest of us did, too."

-Although the hiatus was short-lived (the band began recording a new album just months later), a five-date "farewell" run was scheduled for October 16–20, 1974, in San Francisco.
-In addition to recording the concerts on two 16-track machines, the shows were filmed for a movie release.
+The hiatus from touring lasted slightly under two years, but the band's members remained active with solo projects and other small scale performance projects.
+They also began recording sessions for the album Blues for Allah a few months after the Winterland gigs.